University of Virginia School of Medicine

 For a breakdown of living expenses and help living within the approved Cost of Attendance, click here.

 Virginia Residency: The financial aid office does not determine in-state or out-of-state status.
 For information about becoming an in-state student, please click here or visit the SCHEV website.
 If you still have questions, please contact the Committee on Virginia Status of University Students, P.O.
 Box 9071, Charlottesville, VA 22906 or call their office at 434-982-3391.
 If you are an out-of-state entering first-year student, we recommend that you speak with the Admissions office prior to applying for in-state status.

 Computer purchase: First-year students may borrow up to $2,000 above Cost of Attendance for the purchase of a required computer with submission of an original purchase receipt in the student’s name.

 The Cost of Attendance Budget determines your maximum financial aid.

-Individual aid sources are limited by program maximums.
-Total aid from combined sources, including non-need based loans, cannot exceed the school-approved Cost of Attendance budget.
+Total aid from combined sources, including loans, cannot exceed the school-approved Cost of Attendance budget.
 The COA budget determines the maximum you can receive in financial aid, it is not a recommendation.
 If you are using loans for your living expenses, we recommend that you budget to live under the Cost of Attendance so that you can minimize borrowing.

-Tuition and living costs are subject to annual increase.
+All costs may be subject to annual increase.
 For a rough estimate of next year’s costs, add 3%.